By Cecil Hoge

 The realization that my great grandfather played a major role in the Plessy v.
 Ferguson ruling came as a shock.
 I had always heard that grandmother’s side of the family came from a prominent and very respectable family.
 And indeed they did.
 According to Wikipedia, the father of my great grandfather was most likely a preacher among many other occupations, including being a landowner and a lawyer.

 It was and has been the other side my family…the long line of sea captains… that I always felt were the more disreputable.
 I was sure that if you traced their heritage back far enough I would find I was related to true pirates…men who murdered and plundered and did other outrageous acts, perhaps with the blessing of the King or Queen of England.
-I knew that side of my family has a somewhat questionable history.
-I had already uncovered that fact my mother’s relatives were sailing back and forth from England to Asia and have surmised that it was quite likely that they traded opium for tea.
+I knew that my mother’s side of my family has a somewhat questionable history.
+I had already uncovered the fact that her relatives were sailing Clipper Ships back and forth from England to Asia in the tea trade.
+I surmised from that fact that it was quite likely that they also traded opium for tea.

 So what do we do when we encounter some things in our past that we are not proud of…some things that we may not wish to remember in our family history.
 I have thought about this.
 I think we cannot ignore or hide those things.
 I think we must fess up and understand that perhaps we all have elements in our past that might be tainted and that we all share histories that we may not be proud of.